GustavoJST/CLID/docs/guide.md

 10. You can then run CLID in the terminal using `./CLID.py`. <br><br>

 ## First Run
 The first time you run CLID, a authentication flow will start, and the browser will open.
-At last, choose the account in which you want to access its Google Drive with CLID (and remember, only accounts that are **Test Users** will work.
+After that, choose the account in which you want to access its Google Drive with CLID (and remember, only accounts that are **Test Users** will work.
 Refer to step 6 of [Google Cloud project setup](#google-cloud-project-setup) for more information).<br>

 After that, a `token.json` file will be generated from `credentials.json`.
 If you want to switch accounts, simply delete `token.json`, run CLID and choose another (test user) account in the authentication flow. <br> <br>

 ## Moving the CLID folder
 Be careful when moving the CLID folder around your system after you've created `CLID_env`. virtualenv created folders will break when being moved, making CLID stop working. <br>

-If you need to move the CLID folder another place in your system, delete `CLID_env`, move the CLID folder and redo the virtual environment creation steps, [mentioned above](#windows-installation), for your operating system.
+If you need to move the CLID folder to another place in your system, delete `CLID_env`, move the CLID folder and redo the virtual environment creation steps, [mentioned above](#windows-installation), for your operating system.
 <br><br>

 # User guide